-78. Children make up over half of the world's refugees.
-In support of host countries, States and relevant stakeholders will contribute resources and expertise towards policies and programmes that take into account the specific vulnerabilities of girls and boys, children with disabilities, unaccompanied and separated children and other children at risk.

-79. More specifically, this will include resources and expertise to support:

-- integrated and age-sensitive services for refugee and host community children; - investment in national child protection systems and developing cross-border cooperation and regional partnerships to provide a continuum of protection, care and services for atrisk children; - robust, multi-disciplinary and impartial best interests determination and assessment procedures to inform decisions that concern refugee children; - capacity development for national and local authorities to support child-sensitive procedures and prioritize cases that concern children; - strengthening the capacity of professionals and first responders who come into contact with refugee children, including to communicate in a child-friendly manner; and - broadening refugee children's eligibility for and effective access to resettlement and other pathways, such as family reunification.
+- 78. Children make up over half of the world's refugees.
+In support of host countries, States and relevant stakeholders will contribute resources and expertise towards policies and programmes that take into account the specific vulnerabilities of girls and boys, children with disabilities, unaccompanied and separated children and other children at risk, particularly adolescent girls, married children, and child mothers, in line with basic principles of child welfare and international law. - 79.
+More specifically, this will include resources and expertise to support: - integrated gender, diversity and age-sensitive services for refugee and host community children; - investment in national child protection systems and developing cross-border cooperation and regional partnerships to provide a continuum of protection, care and services for atrisk children: - uphold the protection and respect for the rights and best interests of the child at all times, regardless of their refugee status, by ending the practice of child detention in the context of asylum, and providing alternatives to detention that include access to education, healthcare and allow children to remain with their family members or legal guardians in non-custodial contexts, including community-based arrangements. - robust, multi-disciplinary and impartial best interests determination and assessment procedures to inform decisions that concern refugee children; - capacity development for national and local authorities to support child-sensitive procedures and prioritize cases that concern children; - strengthening the capacity of professionals and first responders who come into contact with refugee children, including to communicate in a child-friendly manner; and - broadening refugee children's eligibility for and effective access to resettlement and other pathways, such as family reunification. - expanding resettlement opportunities related to specific protection risks, such as sexual and gender-based violence and harmful practices, including child, early and forced marriage and female genital mutilation (FGM).